nagensk9/INDE577_ML/1. Supervised Machine Learning/1- Linear Regression/README.md

 ## Overview
 - Linear Regression is a simple yet powerful and widely used algorithm in data science.
-- There are numerous real-world applications of Linear Regression.
 - This comprehensive guide will introduce you to Linear Regression.

 ## Introduction